Ctrl-X/Siribro/README.md

-Work in Progress...
-Unstable version...
-Description may not reflect the actual work

 # Siribro.js : The Bot that looks like human
 Siribro is a dialog based bot in javascript that can adapt his behavior based on the answers of the user.
 You can build a very complex dialog flow to handle many scenario or just play with a simple conversation.